onap/dcaegen2/docs/sections/architecture.rst

 To keep the ONAP footprint minimal, only minimal set of MS (required for ONAP Integration usecases) are deployed via bootstrap pod.
 Rest of service blueprints are available for operator to deploy on-demand as required.

-The PNDA platform service is an optional component that can be installed when using the OOM Helm Chart installation method on Openstack based Kubernetes infrastructure.

 More details of the DCAE deployment can be found under Installation section.